shakacode/cypress-on-rails/README.md

 ----

 This project is sponsored by the software consulting firm [ShakaCode](https://www.shakacode.com), creator of the [React on Rails Gem](https://github.com/shakacode/react_on_rails).
-We focus on React front-ends, often with Ruby on Rails or Gatsby.
-The best way to see what we do is to see the details of [our recent work](https://www.shakacode.com/recent-work).
-Feel free to engage in discussions around this gem at our [forum category for Cypress](https://forum.shakacode.com/c/cypress-on-rails/55).
+We focus on React (with TS or ReScript) front-ends, often with Ruby on Rails or Gatsby.
+See [our recent work](https://www.shakacode.com/recent-work) and [client engagement model](https://www.shakacode.com/blog/client-engagement-model/).
+Feel free to engage in discussions around this gem at our [Slack Channel](https://join.slack.com/t/reactrails/shared_invite/enQtNjY3NTczMjczNzYxLTlmYjdiZmY3MTVlMzU2YWE0OWM0MzNiZDI0MzdkZGFiZTFkYTFkOGVjODBmOWEyYWQ3MzA2NGE1YWJjNmVlMGE) or our [forum category for Cypress](https://forum.shakacode.com/c/cypress-on-rails/55).

+Interested in joining a small team that loves open source?
+Check our [careers page](https://www.shakacode.com/career/).

 ----